andubiel/pyats-genie/README.md

 end
 wr
 ```
-Learn OPSF config again.
+Lets Learn the OPSF config again.
 Make sure you are in genie-cli-1 directory

 ```
 genie learn interface ospf routing vlan --testbed-file testbeds/mylab.yaml --output tests/myospf2
 ```
-Now we can do a diff:
+Now we can do a new diff:

 ```
 genie diff tests/myospf1 tests/myospf2 --output diffs/opsf2